IKEA Ivar can be transformed in so many ways! Try these hacks to decorate your home on a low budget.

 2. A Minimal Take on Storage

-Speaking of entryways, liminal spaces like hallways, corridors, and corners are all ample opportunity to add some more storage to your home.
+Speaking of entryways, liminal spaces like hallways, corridors, and corners are all ample opportunities to add some more storage to your home.
 Giving your Ikea IVAR a minimal once-over by deconstructing it and painting each element a gentle shade (white is usually the way to go).

 Re-assemble, style, and you’re done!
 Electric screwdrivers make this job faster and easier, so pick one up here if you’d like a quicker DIY.